 First of all, it should be said that Spotify doesn’t allow you to delete your songs in bulk.
 In the past, there was a very convenient option in the desktop version where you could just click on a random song, hold down Ctrl + A and then hit the delete button on your keyboard.

-Unfortunately, that option is long gone, but you can still give it a shot if you haven’t updated your Spotify in a while.
+Unfortunately, that option is long gone.
+Feel free to still give it a shot if you haven’t updated your Spotify in a while, though.
+You never know when they might add the feature back in, either.

-The majority of users won’t be able to do this, though.
-This is why your best bet is to delete playlists.
+But, since the majority of users won’t be able to use the Ctrl + A trick, your best bet is to delete playlists.
 It’s the only place where you can find your songs in a group and mass delete them.
 Here’s how to do it:

 Tap the playlist that you want to remove.